StarRocks' Queries Outperform ClickHouse, Apache Druid®, and Trino

 Performance of multi-table join queries is difficult to optimize.
 Execution engines alone cannot deliver superior performance because the complexity of execution plans may vary by several orders of magnitude in multi-table join query scenarios.
-The more the associated tables, the more the execution plans, which makes it NP-hard to choose an optimal plan.
-Only a query optimizer excellent enough can choose a relatively optimal query plan for efficient multi-table analytics.
+Increasing the number of associated tables increases the number of execution plans, which makes it NP-hard to choose an optimal plan.
+Only an excellent query optimizer can choose a relatively optimal query plan for efficient multi-table analytics.

-StarRocks designs a brand-new CBO from scratch.
+StarRocks designed a brand-new CBO from scratch.
 This CBO is cascades-like and is deeply customized for the vectorized execution engine with a number of optimizations and innovations.
-These optimizations include the reuse of common table expressions (CTEs), rewriting of subqueries, Lateral Join, Join Reorder, strategy selection for distributed Join execution, and low-cardinality optimization.
+These optimizations include the reuse of common table expressions (CTEs), rewriting of subqueries, Lateral Joins, Join Reordering, strategy selection for distributed Join execution, and low-cardinality optimization.
 The CBO supports a total of 99 TPC-DS SQL statements.

 Indexing is the most common method for accelerating wide-table queries.
 StarRocks uses sorting to create primary indexes and uses MinMax and zone maps for fast filtering.
 It also supports bitmap-based secondary indexes.
 Bitmap indexing provides good filtering for equivalent, non-equivalent, and range queries on suffix columns.